DubPFrye/Pull_me_a_Beer/README.md

 # Pull_me_a_Beer, 3D Printed Beer Shotgun Device
 This is a project to develop a device that can perform a beer shotgun operation.

+This mechanical device is being developed using Fusion360.

  The device shall be all or mostly 3D printed.

 The device shall perform two operations successively: